Enceladus: Voyager missions

 The two Voyager spacecraft made the first close-up images of Enceladus.
 Voyager 1 was the first to fly past Enceladus, at a distance of 202,000 km on November 12, 1980.
 Images acquired from this distance had very poor spatial resolution, but revealed a highly reflective surface devoid of impact craters, indicating a youthful surface.
 Voyager 1 also confirmed that Enceladus was embedded in the densest part of Saturn's diffuse E ring.
-Combined with the apparent youthful appearance of the surface, Voyager scientists suggested that the E ring consisted of particles vented from Enceladus's surface.Voyager 2 passed closer to Enceladus (87,010 km) on August 26, 1981, allowing higher-resolution images to be obtained.
+Combined with the apparent youthful appearance of the surface, Voyager scientists suggested that the E ring consisted of particles vented from Enceladus's surface.
+In 2017, a reprocessing of departure images from the probe revealed a possible precovery image of Enceladus's plumes.

+Voyager 2 passed closer to Enceladus (87,010 km) on August 26, 1981, allowing higher-resolution images to be obtained.
 These images showed a young surface.
 They also revealed a surface with different regions with vastly different surface ages, with a heavily cratered mid- to high-northern latitude region, and a lightly cratered region closer to the equator.
 This geologic diversity contrasts with the ancient, heavily cratered surface of Mimas, another moon of Saturn slightly smaller than Enceladus.
 The geologically youthful terrains came as a great surprise to the scientific community, because no theory was then able to predict that such a small (and cold, compared to Jupiter's highly active moon Io) celestial body could bear signs of such activity.